-Integrins are probably the most important proteins involved in the adhesion between cells and extracellular matrix, and comprise a large family of proteins which is present in all animals.
-Integrins are transmembrane proteins composed of two subunits (alpha and beta).
-In mammals, integrins family is made up of 18 alpha units and 3 beta units, that when combined are able to form up to 24 different integrins, which are differentially expressed depending on the tissue and physiological state of the cell.
+Integrins are probably the most important proteins involved in the adhesion of cells to the extracellular matrix, and comprise a large family of transmembrane proteins present in all animals.
+They are composed of two subunits (alpha and beta) (Figure 1).
+In mammals, integrins family consists of 18 alpha units and 3 beta units.
+By combination, they are able to form up to 24 different integrins, which are differentially expressed depending on the tissue and the physiological state of the cell.
 Integrins have 3 molecular domains.
-An intracellular domain that interacts with actin filaments of the cytoskeleton (sometimes with intermediate filaments), an extracellular domain that can bind collagen, fibronectins and laminins, and one intramembrane domain which is a hydrophobic amino acid sequence inserted among the lipids fatty acid chains.
-The ability of integrins to connect extracellular matrix and cytoskeleton makes possible a structural continuity between inside and outside of the cell.
-Furthermore, integrins may change the behavior of the cell according to the molecular composition of the extracellular matrix.
-This is possible because the adhesion state of integrin is transmitted to the its intracellular domain by conformational change, triggering molecular interaction cascades in the cytosol, that eventually may change gene expression.
-Cells, in turn, may regulate the strength of adhesion by increasing or decreasing the number of integrins, or by synthesizing different subunit subtypes, or by molecular interaction with the intracellular domain, which in turn will modify the adhesion ability of the extracellular domain.
+An intracellular domain that interacts with actin filaments of the cytoskeleton (sometimes with intermediate filaments), an extracellular domain that binds collagen, fibronectins and laminins, and an intramembrane domain containing hydrophobic amino acid sequences inserted among the lipid fatty acid chains.
+The ability of integrins to mechanically connect extracellular matrix and cytoskeleton allows the structural continuity between the internal and external environments of the cell.
+Furthermore, integrins may change the behavior of the cell according to the molecular composition of the extracellular matrix (they behave like receptors).
+This is possible because the adhesion state of integrins is transmitted to their intracellular domain by conformational change, triggering molecular interaction cascades in the cytosol, that eventually change gene expression.
+Cells, in turn, may regulate the strength of adhesion by increasing or decreasing the number of integrins, by synthesizing different integrin subunit subtypes, or by changing the adhesion affinity after modulation of the intracellular domain, which in turn will modify the adhesion ability of the extracellular domain.
 In general, the adhesion strength of integrins is weaker than that of other adhesion molecules.